BAUDRILLARD in BANGKOK

 Is ‘Mew’ a first order simulacrum, of the order of sacraments?
 Does this impersonation of a woman, like a work of art, defer to the original?
 Does ‘Mew’, in his life-longing to be one, acknowledge the ineffable nature of woman?

-Arguably yes — and for that reason he has kept his dick.
+Well, yes — that’s why he has kept his dick.

 More prosaically: he keeps his dick because the dick is money.

 Let’s not assume, then, that Mew wants to be a perfect illusion: rather, a flickering double-image; half-moon, futanari, khatoey.
 Without the penis, the ambiguous tease, the post-modern flirtation, would be lost.
-Reconstruction of the genitals would be a stupid and irredeemable mistake, signaling the end of the performance and consignment to the lowest rung of femininity, and she knows this.
-Mew’s penis matters as much to her as to any other man – it is her livelihood, her value, and her sacrament.
+Reconstruction of the genitals would be a stupid and irredeemable mistake, signaling the end of the performance and consignment to the lowest rung of femininity, and he knows this.
+Mew’s penis matters as much to him as to any other man – it is livelihood, value, and sacrament.

 You might think she has a different clientele, but there is a big overlap, and Mew, believe me, loves nothing better than to seduce a ‘straight’ man.
-Of course a straight man, led astray by her, can no longer be counted as straight, exactly, though since he is not attracted to men you cannot say he is gay either, or for that matter bisexual.
+Of course a straight man, led astray by Mew, can no longer be counted as straight, exactly, though since he is not attracted to men you cannot say he is gay either, or even, strictly speaking, bisexual.

 The physical changes Mew has gone through are mirrored by the remodeling that occurs within the psyche of her customer.
 I know men who only like chicks; some of those chicks just happen to have dicks.
-These are men who could never be attracted to another man, but who are seduced by ladyboys and eventually grow to enjoy them more than the women they simulate.
-In some cases they become, in time, fixated on the simulacrum.
+These are men who could never be attracted to another man, but they are seduced by ladyboys and come to enjoy them more than the women they simulate.
+In some cases they become completely fixated.
 Now they can’t fancy a woman unless she’s not a woman.

-In such a case, the original object of desire has disappeared, to be replaced by its image, a simulacrum now masking the absence of the real, which persists only in rotting shreds clinging to certain points on the map.
+In such a case, the original object of desire has disappeared, to be replaced by its image, a simulacrum masking the absence of the real.
 All notion of an original is forgotten and only the fiction remains.
-Such a man inhabits the dark side of the half-moon, so to speak, a world of references without referents, copies without originals, signs to nowhere and portraits of no one.
-It is not real, but it is not unreal either – it is hyperreal.
+Such a man inhabits the dark side of the half-moon, so to speak.
+The object of desire is not real, but it is not unreal either – it is hyperreal.
+Strangely, then, futanari – literally ‘to be of two kinds’, or ‘dual forms’ – provide the perfect example of that state, in which the simulation has taken on a life of its own, and is no longer of the order of appearances at all.

-The hangetsu emerges from folklore, like the various chimaera modeled in a thousand forms all over Bangkok, from the golden singh tigers guarding the Royal Palace to the kinnara birds adorning the lamp-posts, to statues and reliefs of the Great King Naga.
-Once you start looking, the creatures of the mythical forest of Himmaphan are everywhere, and such representations are copies without originals, merely playing at being an appearance: the kinnara, then, is a third-phase image, of the order of sorcery.
+So the hangetsu emerges from folklore, like the various chimaera modeled in a thousand forms all over Bangkok, from the golden singh tigers guarding the Royal Palace to the kinnara birds adorning the lamp-posts, to statues and reliefs of the Great King Naga.
+Once you start looking, creatures of the mythical forest of Himmaphan are everywhere, images without originals, playing at being an appearance: third-phase images of the order of sorcery.

 किन्नर?
 (Sanskrit: Is this a man?)

-But long before that day comes, here comes Mew’s friend Wan, tottering on her stack heels, swinging her arm and bubbling, as always, with laughter.
+And look, here comes one now — well, actually it’s Mew’s friend Wan, tottering on her stack heels, swinging her arm and bubbling, as always, with laughter.

 It was part of her job, and of the standing joke, to keep the customers guessing.
 Sometimes she would shove tissue paper down her shorts to make a little bulge.
-A girl pretending to be a boy pretending to be a girl.
-It’s Shakespearean.
-More to the point, essentially Baudrillardian.
-The simulation of a simulation.
-Wan was the original the ladyboys were copying.
+A girl pretending to be a boy pretending to be a girl — it’s positively Shakespearean.
+More to the point, essentially Baudrillardian: the simulation of a simulation.
+As a female, Wan was the original the ladyboys were copying.
 When she copied their copy and paid homage to their homage, she became, not a fake, but a fake fake.

 “It plays at being an appearance: it is of the order of sorcery.”